-The program has adopted course specific evaluation forms, which each preceptor completes online through the Exxat system.
+The program uses course-specific evaluation forms aligned with the learning outcomes outlined in the syllabus.
 The preceptor is responsible for assessing student performance and progress in achieving course specific learning outcomes.
-The preceptor evaluation is a weighted grading process that assesses student professionalism and clinical performance.
-The preceptor reserves the right to refuse to complete the evaluation, which will result in a zero '0' and failure for this component and the course.
+This weighted evaluation assesses both professionalism and clinical performance.
+A preceptor may refuse to complete the evaluation or remove a student from the rotation, resulting in a grade of zero (0) and failure of both the evaluation component and the course.